davidOSUL/AtTiny85-Arduino-Serial-Monitor/README.md

 UINT32
 FLOAT
 ```
-- The Third paramter is the length of the array in # of elements (**not** total byte size)
+- The Third parameter is the length of the array in # of elements (**not** total byte size)

-- The fourth paramater is whether or not you want formatting.
+- The fourth parameter is whether or not you want formatting.
   - A formatted array will be printed out as: "[elem1, elem2, elem3]"
   - An unformatted array will be printed out as: "elem1elem2elem3"